kalilinuxoo7/Lexium/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `chaincoind` for your own use.
+You can ignore this section if you are building `lexiumd` for your own use.

-chaincoind/chaincoin-cli binaries are not included in the Chaincoin-Qt.app bundle.
+lexiumd/lexium-cli binaries are not included in the Lexium-Qt.app bundle.

-If you are building `chaincoind` or `Chaincoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `lexiumd` or `Lexium-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: